Affiliate links on Android Authority may earn us a commission. Learn more.

 Is your iPhone not charging?
 Here's what to do

-If your iPhone isn’t charging when you plug it in, then you have a big problem.
-Hopefully, it is one on a small list of minor fixable things, but if you’re unlucky, it could be something as major and expensive as a faulty battery needing to be replaced by Apple.
-Here is that checklist of possibilities to work through if your iPhone refuses to juice up.
+If your iPhone isn’t charging when you plug it in, you’ve got a big problem.
+We’re not going to lie — while there are potentially easy fixes, it could be something as major and expensive as a faulty battery.
+Here’s a checklist of possibilities to work through if your iPhone refuses to juice up.

-If your iPhone isn't charging when you connect the charging cable, it could be anything from a faulty cable or plug, an outdated phone, or a blocked charging port.
-On the more serious end of the spectrum, your device could have a faulty battery or be able to die completely.
+If your iPhone isn't charging when you connect the charging cable, it could be anything from a faulty cable or plug to an outdated phone or a blocked charging port.
+On the more serious end of the spectrum, your device could have a faulty battery, or be ready to die completely.

 JUMP TO KEY SECTIONS

 Possible reasons for your iPhone not charging